isawred2/Web-2.0-PgAdmin/readme.md

 ## Web 2.0 PgAdmin

 Web based PostgresSQL database management tool.

-## Installation

-The application does not need connection to any database and uses Ajax on client side and PHP on server side.
+This is a completely web based application that uses Ajax on the client side and

-## Configuration

-In the root directory you will find conf.php that has basic configuration of users and databaseses it can access.
+PHP on the server side.
+All configuration settings are defined in conf.php file that is in the main installation directory.

+For more information visit [http://web20boom.com/web/pgadmin](http://web20boom.com/web/pgadmin)

 ## Demo